 Stones are weighed in metric carats.
 One carat is equal to 0.2 grams.
-That is the equivalent of a paperclip, in terms of weight.
-Carats and Karats are NOT interchangeable terms: Karats refers to gold purity.
+That is the equivalent of about the size of a paperclip in terms of weight.
+Carats and Karats are NOT interchangeable terms: the definition ofKarats refers to gold purity.

 Carats are divided up into 100 points.
 For example: a two carat ruby would be considered a 200-point stone.
 A diamond with 50 points would weigh as 0.50 carats.
-Most stones used in fine jewelry tend to weigh one carat or less, although much larger stone sizes are also readily available.
+Most stones used in fine Jewelry tend to weigh one carat or less, although much larger stone sizes are also readily available.

-Think about the lifestyle of your intended.
+You definitely want to consider the lifestyle of your intended.
 Are they athletic?
 Do they do a lot of outdoor activities like gardening or swimming?
 Do they work with their hands?
 For people who live very active lives, the size of their stone can make a big difference: A large stone will definitely be eye-catching and lovely, but if it’s too big it could get in the way of their day-to-day activities.
 A ring should stand out, but it shouldn’t stand in their way.